 1 13 oz jar of chickpeas (or 1 2/3 cups/400ml cooked chickpeas)

-juice of half a lemon (or more, to taste)
+juice of one lemon (or less, to taste)

 1/4 teaspoon salt

 1 clove of garlic